SydneyBioX/LC-Vis/README.md

 ### Gene Clustering

-In order to get representitive genes for the second visualization step, we provide a gene cluster method.
+In order to get representative genes for the second visualization step, we provide a gene cluster method.
 If some special gene expressions are of interest, this step can be skipped.

 ![](./img/fig3.png)